AledPeart/theNameGame/README.md

 * A clear, well thought out design, which is clean intuitive, and uncluttered.

-* Has clearly defined areas.
+* Clearly defined areas.

-* Uses high contrast colors to aid visual clarity
+* Uses high contrast colors to aid visual clarity.

-* Icons and symbols used to reinforce text e.g ✓  and  ✗
+* Icons and symbols used to reinforce text e.g ✓  and  ✗ .

 * Colors used to add meaning, and provide visual feedback to users e.g. green for correct, red for incorrect.